 What determines the cost of a loan?

-The cost of a loan will be set by the lender and it can be easy to think that they higher cost loans are all about the lender making more profit.
+The cost of bad credit loans will be set by the lender and it can be easy to think that they higher cost loans are all about the lender making more profit.
 In some cases this could be true but there are different reasons for setting costs at the levels they are.

 - Admin charges – there will always be an administration charge for setting up a loan.
 It needs a person to check the applicant’s details and put all of the processes in place such as setting up direct debits and checking ID so that the loan can go ahead.
 This is something which every lender will need to do and some will charge a separate administration fee but others will incorporate it into their interest rate.
 If you have a mortgage, for example, the administration fee can be spread over decades so it is very small but if you have a payday loan, lasting a few weeks that charge has to be repaid in one go.
 It can therefore seem more expensive when it could actually be cheaper.